 - Li – Light chain ratio (high levels of ‘light chains’ in the blood, which are short chains of the paraproteins produced by myeloma cells).

-- M – MRITaking images/photos of inside body parts using magnet rather than x-ray. lesions (bone abnormalities >5mm observed on an MRI).
+- M – MRI lesions (bone abnormalities >5mm observed on an MRI).

 - C – Calcium levels are elevated in the blood.

-- A – AnaemiaWhere the number of red blood cells have dropped.
-This can make people feel tired, breathless and unwell and affects how the body fights infection (low levels of RBCs in the blood).
+- A – Anaemiaa condition where there aren't enough red blood cells in the blood, causing fatigue, weakness and pale skin and affecting how the body responds to infection (low levels of RBCs in the blood).

 - B – Bone pain and/or damage (areas of damage – or lytic lesions – and/or bone loss – osteoporosis).